 Media kits are a great way to show off your media coverage, press mentions, social media mentions, and other shoutouts you’ve been getting in the online media.

-Having a media kit doesn’t automatically puts you in front of publishers and advertisers.
-Nor does it guarantee that you will be getting a lot of deals or promotion.
+Having a media kit doesn’t automatically put you in front of publishers and advertisers.
+Nor does it guarantee that you will be getting a lot of deals or promotions.

 However, it does speed up and facilitate this process.

 Making a media kit ready and available is a way to do work for reporters up front.
 You’re saving them valuable time searching for information, especially when they are often in a time crunch to turn around a story.
 Cutting down their work and saving them time is a good way to earn some brownie points!